novuslogic/CodeImatic.build/README.md

 # Zautomatic
-Zautomatic is a automated build and deployment engine.
+Zautomatic is a PascalScript based automated build and deployment engine.